10 Steps to Starting a Travel Agency from Home

 7. Set Up Your Travel Agency Financials

-Like the FEIN, when you're starting a travel agency, you don't need a separate business bank account or credit card if you're a sole proprietor, but you'll have wished you'd had set one up come tax time!
+Like the FEIN, when you're starting a travel agency, you don't need a separate business bank account or credit card if you're a sole proprietor, but you'll have wished you'd set one up come tax time!

 Separating your personal bank account from the business account from the start makes accounting easier and will help you keep track of business expense write-offs.